lupyuen/lupyuen.github.io/src/dsi2.md

 _What commands will our Display Driver send to ST7703?_

-At startup, our driver shall these 20 __Initialisation Commands__ to the ST7703 LCD Controller...
+At startup, our driver shall send these 20 __Initialisation Commands__ to the ST7703 LCD Controller...

 -   [__"Initialise LCD Controller"__](https://lupyuen.github.io/articles/dsi#appendix-initialise-lcd-controller)